(This post was last updated on December 5th, 2017. We’ve updated it for accuracy and completeness.)

 While we could do an extensive list of feature by feature, it’s not necessary.
 There are only a few critical points to keep in mind when comparing the two:

 - Pricing and Fees

 - Ease of Entry

 These areas are where Shopify and Etsy are fundamentally different.
-These should give you a good idea of which platform could work better for you or why you might want to be selling on both.
+These should give you a good idea of which platform could work better for your business or why you might want to be selling on both.

 Shopify vs Etsy: Product Selection

-If you don’t already know, Etsy is a creative marketplace for handmade goods, vintage items, and craft supplies only.
+If you don’t already know, Etsy is a creative marketplace for only handmade goods, vintage items, and craft supplies.
 They’ve also opened a channel for wholesale selling too.
 They have strict guidelines on what can and can’t be sold on their marketplace.

 Shopify, on the other hand, is an eCommerce platform.
 There are no restrictions on what type of products you can sell, if it’s legal of course!

 If you aren’t selling handmade, vintage, or craft supplies, then Etsy isn’t an option for you.
 If you plan on expanding beyond those types of products, then you’re going to eventually outgrow Etsy.
 Make sure you’re planning for both today and the future of your business.